 In the face of change, it’s important to regularly review your travel policy to make sure that it reflects the latest industry benchmarks.

-The following highlights key areas for a travel policy that will keep your travellers safe and protect supplier relationships and drive compliance.
+The following highlights key areas for a travel policy that will keep your travelers safe and protect supplier relationships and drive compliance.

-- Provide cost-efficient alternatives.
 Companies should take advantage of the popularity of sharing economy companies such as Airbnb rather than resist the obvious advantages that they offer.
-According to a Rocketrip report, business travellers can save up to 32% by booking a stay on Airbnb rather than a hotel.
+According to a Rocketrip report, business travelers can save up to 32% by booking a stay on Airbnb rather than a hotel.
 An added bonus of accommodation such as those offered by Airbnb and Wotif is the feeling of home.
 Incorporating such alternatives not only helps your company save money, but it also reflects a modern and flexible approach to corporate travel policy.
 It is important however OH&S parameters are not compromised.

 A review looking at your company’s corporate travel trend will help identify what savings and improvements you can make to your travel policy.